julzaza/wildwitchherbs/_posts/2025-09-23-vlach-firewalkers-st-john-baptist.md

 ## Ancient Roots Beneath the Ashes
 Archaeologists trace similar fire rites back to **Thracian and Dacian cults** of the sun.

-In Vlach lore, the flames awaken the **spirit of the grain**, ensuring a fertile harvest and warding off sickness.
+In Vlaska Magija lore, the flames awaken the **spirit of the grain**, ensuring a fertile harvest and warding off sickness.

 The church later overlaid the ritual with the name of St. John, but villagers still whisper that the fire belongs to the **old gods of summer**.